tcbutler320/Jekyll-Theme-Dumbarton/README.md

 ## Installation

-Follow the following instructions to install the Dumbarton theme
+Follow the following instructions to install the Dumbarton theme:

 1. Clone the repo.
     ```bash